searabbitx/searabbitx.github.io/_posts/2020-05-13-testing-html-sanitizers.md

 ## Tip 0.
 Just try to submit a list of all html tags.

-First, if you can submit a lot of text, getting a list all allowed tags can be easy.
+First, if you can submit a lot of text, getting a list of all allowed tags can be easy.
 Just submit a list of all html tags and the sanitizer will politely tell you which ones are allowed simply by preserving them in the result :).
 If there are any text length limits, you'll have to split it into smaller chunks.

 You can start with this list: